 It can be incredibly rewarding to see the event you’ve planned become a reality.
 And there’s no doubt that, for all its implicit challenges, an event management job can be fun, creative and challenging.

-Undoubtedly there will be changes in the way the events industry operates as a result of the pandemic – the latest projections suggest that virtual events will grow nearly ten-fold over the next decade, from $78 billion to $774 billion.
+Undoubtedly there will be changes in the way the events industry operates as a result of the past year – the latest projections suggest that virtual events will grow nearly ten-fold over the next decade, from $78 billion to $774 billion.

 But whether your event is online, in-person or a hybrid, the skills required to steer it to success are the same as ever.